 In a recent editorial titled “How To Reduce Card Interchange Charges”, Economic Times advocates a combination of subsidy and competition to reduce merchant fees for accepting card payments.

 In case you missed it, the government of India has been aggressively pushing cashless payments recently after it demonetized the INR 500 and 1000 notes (and announced plans to introduce newly designed notes in INR 500, 1000 and 2000 denominations).
 Since payment card is the most widely used digital payment in India, there’s a renewed focus on stimulating the use of debit and credit cards.
-Not surprisingly, Merchant Discount Rate – the fees paid by merchants to banks for the ability to accept card payments – has quickly entered the policymaker’s crosshairs.
+Not surprisingly, Merchant Discount Rate has quickly entered the policymaker’s crosshairs.
+For the uninitiated, MDR is the “rate charged to a merchant by a bank for providing debit and credit card services.”
+(Source: Investopedia).
+In other words, it’s the fees paid by merchants to banks for the ability to accept card payments.
+MDR is determined by factors such as volume, average ticket price, risk and industry.
+The merchant must set up this service with a bank via a Merchant Agreement and agree to the rate prior to accepting debit and credit cards as payment.

 At the outset, Economic Times’ suggestion of subsidy is novel.
 It also sounds fair – after all, if banks and government benefit from the move to a cashless regime, they should be willing to pass on some or all of their gains to merchants and card networks.